KoRIOz675/DnDCharacterApp/README.md

 This section is for features that will be implemented after the base of the project is finished.

+- Other than the Player's Handbook species.
+- Other than the Player's Handbook classes.

 ## Copyrights and Other stuff

 The theme used is Primer Light from [AtlantaFX](https://mkpaz.github.io/atlantafx/).